Leaving my relationship was only the start

 *The name and any identifying details have been changed to protect the privacy of the person involved

-If you are concerned about economic harm or want to talk to someone about the money side of your relationship, our Financial Wellbeing Coach – Economic harm is trained in advocacy and understands the impact of economic harm.
+If you are concerned about economic harm or want to talk to someone about the money side of your relationship, our Economic Harm Specialists are trained in advocacy and understand the impact of economic harm.

 Or you can click here to find more support